Ale10chine/IR_labs/Es4/Readme.md

-# Logic of the service
+# Logic of the Service and package for the robot with LiDAR sensor

-We have 2 nodes, one for the client and one for the server which directly implementd the service
+We have 2 nodes, one for the client and one for the server, which directly implements the service.

 ### `burrow_client`
-In the `burrow_client` we simply randomly generate n (:= the number of current apples present in the burrow) and s (:=the maximum capability of the burrow).
-The client send a request to the server with its status where the difference between s - n indicates the necessity from the burrow to understand whther the robot can fill this lack.
+In the `burrow_client`, we simply randomly generate $n$ ($:=$ the number of current apples present in the burrow) and $s$ ($:=$ the maximum capacity of the burrow).
+The client sends a request to the server with its status, where the difference $s - n$ indicates the necessity from the burrow to understand whether the robot can fill this lack.

 ### `robot_server`
-In the `robot_server` there are 2 main function, 1 for manage the request of the clients and 1 for process data recived from the LiDAR in order to be able to make clustering on it to detect the apples in proximity of the robot.
-If the number of apples are enough the server respond to the client with a true boolean since it can satisfy the request, otherwise with a false boolean.
+In the `robot_server`, there are 2 main functions: 1 for managing the requests of the clients and 1 for processing data received from the LiDAR in order to be able to perform clustering to detect the apples in proximity of the robot.
+If the number of apples is enough, the server responds to the client with a true boolean, since it can satisfy the request, otherwise with a false boolean.

-### Processing of LiDAR msgs and detection of the r.f of the apples expressed w.r.t *base_link*
+### Processing of LiDAR messages and detection of the r.f. of the apples expressed w.r.t. *base_link*
-The tricky part is on the last fucntion cited, in which happens the real processing of LiDAR msgs:
+The tricky part is the last function cited, in which the real processing of LiDAR messages happens.
+Inside the function `process_lidar_data_callback()`, we first parse the data of the LiDAR messages to retrieve the distances of each point of the 2D point cloud.
+Then, through a custom clustering algorithm based on a simple principle, it is possible to detect near objects and walls that are surrounding the robot.
+The clustering is done directly on the raw data of the distances of the points: when we find patterns of discontinuity, it is possible to understand if something of tiny dimension is near to the robot.
+From this clustering, it is then possible to further process the clusters obtained in order to place the r.f. into each object detected.
+To do so, we select the nearest point of the cluster to the LiDAR r.f., and through some trigonometry processing, it is possible to individuate the $X, Y$ coordinate w.r.t. `base_scan`, maintaining the same orientation and setting $Z = 0$, since the points are placed on the $XY$ plane of the LiDAR.
+At the end, through the `tf2` library, it is possible to express these r.frames w.r.t. `base_link`, and sending them on the `/apples` topic, it is therefore possible to visualize them in real time on Rviz2.

+The clustering approach used is robust for this kind of application, in which we were asked to only detect objects that surround our robot.
+Clearly, more sophisticated approaches, such as computer vision based ones, could be more adaptive to other types of solutions, for example, in circumstances where the robot is moving in the environment.